 This brings us swiftly onto the chapters central section, that involving Beorn.
 The company is still in the middle of nowhere with no supplies and a long way to go, so they need some more help.
 We get introduced to Beorn bit-by-bit, learning lots of important things about him before he ever actually appears, the most important being that he is a “skin-changer” which, as a horrified Gandalf insists in an overblown manner, does not mean he is a taxidermist (and woe betide anyone who makes such a mistake, apparently, though Beorn is not adverse to skinning wolves as we’ll find out).

 The idea of a human who can change his form into that of an animal is, as you might guess, a very old idea, going back to even pre-literature times.
 Plenty of ancient traditions feature anthropomorphic deities who turn into animals for earthbound adventures and we’ve briefly touched already on the Germanic origins of the were-wolf concept.
 Even Irish myth carries the concept in The Children of Lir.
 But Beorn is something a bit different.
-In literature, shapeshifting of this kind is typically a curse of some kind, or is used for evil purposes.
+In literature, shapeshifting of this kind is typically a curse of some description, or is used for evil purposes.
 Shape shifters are tricky, deceptive, and often murderous characters.
 Elsewhere in the Tolkien works, you only have to look at Sauron in The Silmarillion, the “Lord of Werewolves”, for an example.

 But Beorn, while not entirely pleasant, is on the side of good.
 He’s going to be an aid to the company, and an enemy to its foes.
 But we won’t get any concrete clues as where Beorn gained this power, or if there are others like him, only that he likely came from the mountains, a place he prophesises he will return to someday, once the goblins are gone.
 The language used to describe Beorn, by the narrator and by Gandalf, mirrors that used for other characters, most notably Tom Bombadil, as beings that operate of their own will.
 Beorn is “under no enchantment but his own” for example, just as Bombadil is described as “his own master” and may not even be a man at all.
 Like Bombadil, he might be something a bit different, a spirit of nature (hence the vegetarianism and almost parental love of animals and insects), an avatar of bears (Beorn coming from the Scandinavian Bjorn, meaning “bear”) or some such.
 Anyway, we’ll learn more as we go.